code-423n4/2022-12-backed/README.md

 We *very strongly* encourage everyone to read our [whitepaper](https://backed.mirror.xyz/8SslPvU8of0h-fxoo6AybCpm51f30nd0qxPST8ep08c) to understand more!

 ## In Scope
 Everything in `src/` is in scope.
-The main contracts are `PaprController` and `UniswapOracleFundingRateController`.
+The main contracts are `PaprController` and `UniswapOracleFundingRateController` and `NFTEDA`. `PaprController` inherits from `UniswapOracleFundingRateController` and `NFTEDA`.

-`UniswapOracleFundingRateController` is responsible for updating Target based on changes in the papr:underlying trading price on Uniswap.
+`UniswapOracleFundingRateController` contract functions are used for updating Target based on changes in the papr:underlying trading price on Uniswap, and otherwise reporting on Target and Mark.

+The `NFTEDA` contract functions are only used for liquidation auctions. `ReservoirOracleUnderwriter` is used for handling oracle messages for NFT values, which are used when minting debt (papr), withdrawing collateral, or liquidating vaults.

-`PaprController` handles the deposit and withdraw of NFTs, the minting and burning of papr, and liquidation auctions.
+In addition to inheriting the above, `PaprController` handles the deposit and withdraw of NFTs, the minting and burning of papr, and liquidation auctions (via `NFTEDA`).
 It also has some convenience functions that allow using underlying to purchase papr and reduce debt and also immediately swapping newly minted papr for underlying.

-The `NFTEDA` contracts are only used for liquidation auctions. `ReservoirOracleUnderwriter` is used for handling oracle messages for NFT values, which are used when minting debt (papr), withdrawing collateral, or liquidating vaults.

 ## Out of Scope
 There are a number of known limitations that are out of scope for the contest